nmonarizqa/focr/README.md

 To install this web tool, make sure to have [python2.7](https://conda.io/miniconda.html) and all the [requirements](https://github.com/nmonarizqa/focr/blob/master/requirements.txt).

 This web tool requires GDAL, therefore please install GDAL dependencies prior to installation

+### Credit

+Thanks to Greg Dobler and his Urban Observatory Group of NYU CUSP for the backbone image processing scripts [here](https://github.com/gdobler/carve)